GuoLanqing/ShadowFormer/README.md

 ## Results
 #### Evaluation on ISTD
-The evauluation results on ISTD are as follows
+The evaluation results on ISTD are as follows
 | Method | PSNR | SSIM | RMSE |
 | :-- | :--: | :--: | :--: |
 | ST-CGAN | 27.44 | 0.929 | 6.65 |